Project dates

 Lucas Kayseas

 is an artist who is originally from Saskatchewan and now based in Calgary.
 Lucas finds solace and clarity through his artmaking.
-While drawing has been a long standing passion, his recent journey into painting has been one of exploration and learning.
+While drawing has been a long-standing passion, his recent journey into painting has been one of exploration and learning.
 As Lucas moves through the city, he absorbs the movement of streets and people to draw inspiration for his work.
-Through painting, he finds himself engrossed in the act of creation, momentarily disconnected from the distractions of the external world.
+Through painting, he finds himself absorbed in the act of creation, momentarily disconnected from the distractions of the external world.

 Jessica Kowalski

 Jessica has been a NaAC artist for 22 years.
-Since starting with the NaAC, she has participated in numerous professional track programs, including Fibre Guild, artShare, workshops, and residencies.
-She has shown her artwork locally, nationally, and internationally, with recent exhibitions at Contemporary Calgary (2024) and at Theatre Junction Grand through the Ways of Knowing cohort (2023).
+Since starting with the NaAC, she has participated in several professional track programs, including Fibre Guild, artShare, workshops, and residencies.
+She has shown her artwork locally, nationally, and internationally, with recent exhibitions at Contemporary Calgary (2024) and Theatre Junction Grand through the Ways of Knowing artist cohort (2023).

 Andre Paradis